 TPS for Yemen:

-- Sixteen Yemeni nationals total (twelve TPS holders, four with pending applications) — consolidated putative class action representing all Yemeni TPS holders and applicants
+- Sixteen Yemeni nationals total (twelve TPS holders, four with pending applications) — consolidated putative class action representing Yemeni TPS holders and applicants

 - Kristi Noem, Secretary of Homeland Security